Auto Broker Magic

 7. Access To Information: You'll have all the resources of the internet at your fingertips to study the offers you are getting or research any questions you may have as opposed to being more limited while sitting at a salesperson's desk.

-My two personal favorite free quote services, both of which provide multiple dealer quotes from a single form, in no particular order:
+My two personal favorite free quote services, both of which provide multiple dealer quotes from a single form:

 Doing both ensures more dealer competition ... and the more competition, the more prices tend to drop.
 I normally include dealers within 100 miles to be sure of a brisk competition, but you may have to go further if you are in a more rural area.